Aurelia-Axis/InsureO/README.md

 ### 1. Predictive Traffic Avoidance
 > *"Traffic likely to increase in 15 minutes in Area A - move now"*

-InsurO predicts congestion **before** it hits using forecast APIs and historical patterns, allowing workers to reposition proactively.
+InsureO predicts congestion **before** it hits using forecast APIs and historical patterns, allowing workers to reposition proactively.

 ### 2. Smart Zone Switching
 ```